 The week before this kayaking trip I received a letter typical of what we all hear and see every day.
 The letter, from the World Wildlife Fund, said, “Without firing a shot, we may kill one-fifth of all species of life on this planet in the next 20 years.”
 After outlining the rapacious activities of the most destructive species yet to evolve, my species, the letter closed with the admonition, “Extinction can come quickly.
 And extinction is forever.”

 After such barrages of information, the daily assault of bad news, I longed for an exposure to something we are doing right, some small element in the good-news environmental story.
+I recently got a new kayak from https://www.xgearhub.com/best-kayak-for-beginners.
 Kayaking up Elkhorn Slough was a good place to start.

 As I kayaked along, I was the layman wise enough to have sought out a guide.
 I was kayaking with Jeff Shrock, who had been perusing for years this seven-mile-long wetland, fully 5,000 acres of submerged and semi-submerged lands.
 He saw the same birds I saw, but knew all their names and their calls intimately.
 Shrock alerted me to the magnificent bird resource that Elkhorn Slough represents.

 “My greatest thrill as a kayaker comes when flocks of sandpipers are present,” said Shrock.
 “There are thousands of birds in the flocks.
 They come flying at the kayak in dense numbers, directly, head on.
-When they reach the nose of the kayak, they split, veering off half to each side, all guided by some seamless and beautiful intelligence, all directed by some special navigational skill.
+When they sit on top the kayak, they could split, veering off half to each side, all guided by some seamless and beautiful intelligence, all directed by some special navigational skill.
 It’s a wondrous experience to watch them, up close.”

 The kayaking experience possible at Elkhorn Slough is exhilarating, but should not be undertaken casually.
 I recommend strongly a guided tour, from Monterey Bay Kayaks or other outfitters, for your first kayaking trip here.